PICTURES BY PETER GLANTZ.

 and forth among the Wurlitzer's five keyboards, Knoch will help Lyon make

 fast switches between sounds.
-"I'll play the same four notes over and over
+"I'll play the same four notes over and

 again, and that'll take both my hands.
 And the assistant will throw the